brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 - `required_date` - the date the order is required by
 - `shipped_date` - the date the order shipped

-I'm going to assert that a non-`NULL` value in `shipped_date` is sufficient to tell us that the order was shipped - we'll ignore the possibility of errors and corrections in that field.

 ### Exploring Qualification

-A quick query to see if we have any likely qualifying orders in the current dataset.
+A quick query to see if we have any possibly qualifying orders in the current dataset.

 ```sql
 WITH order_urgency AS (